nc875-cpu/Sentiment-Analysis/README.md

 Dataset

 Source: Reddit iPhone 17 Posts CSV

-Columns include: id, title, author, created_utc, score, upvote_ratio, subreddit, permalink, url The title column is used for sentiment analysis.
+Columns include: id, title, author, created_utc, score, upvote_ratio, subreddit, permalink, url

+The title column is used for sentiment analysis, it has the reviews left by the users.

 Features